jasonruane/node-red-contrib-logentries/README.md

 ## Installation

+	npm install node-red-contrib-logentries
-	Download and place in your node_modules directory npm install logentries
+	- This will download this module and place in your node_modules directory npm install logentries
 	- This installs the required NodeJs package for logentries service.
 However it currently requires an update so navigate to your subdirectory of node_modules\logentries\lib and edit logentries.js file so that line 57 is changed from:
 	port: opts.secure ?
 20000 : 10000,